 - Color is key.
 The darker the berry, the higher its antioxidant content.
 So get to know blueberries and blackberries, they're antioxidant rock stars.

-- Whenever possible, to buy organic.
+- Whenever possible, buy organic.
 Non-organic farms use pesticides, which it's best to avoid.
 If you can't find organic, make sure you wash your berries before enjoying them.

 - Buy fresh berries.
 Berries pack the strongest antioxidant punch when they're fresh.
 So try to use fresh fruit (in cereal, as a snack, or in smoothies) when you can.
 Figure out when your favorite berries are in season, and use the off season to try berries you've never had before (loganberries), or berries that never go out of season (grapes and tomatoes are berries...really).

 - One of the best ways to incorporate berries into your diet is through a smoothie.
 They take just seconds to make and are perfect for when you're on the go.
 Just blend together your favorite berries with some Greek yogurt and a little ice.
 If everyone knew how easy it was, Smoothie King could be out of business!